microsoft/Kusto-Query-Language/doc/gzip-base64-decompress.md

 ---
 title: gzip_decompress_from_base64_string() - Azure Data Explorer
-description: This article describes the gzip_decompress_from_base64_string() command in Azure Data Explorer. ms.reviewer: elgevork ms.topic: reference ms.date: 11/01/2020
+description: Learn how to use the gzip_decompress_from_base64_string() function to decode an input string from base64 and perform a gzip-decompression. ms.reviewer: elgevork ms.topic: reference ms.date: 12/18/2022
 ---
 # gzip_decompress_from_base64_string()